rm-richard/hwscraper/README.md

 | searchTasks        | List of search links, see below                            |

 ### searchTasks format
-Every search has an arbitrary title and a a search URL, which is simply copied from the browser after perfming a search on the site.
+Every search has an arbitrary title and a search URL, which is simply copied from the browser after perfming a search on the site.
 Eg.: